sarimhasan/React-Todo-App/README.md

 git clone https://github.com/sarimhasan/React-Todo-App.git
 ```

-2. Open a terminal in the same directory as your files directory
+2. Then cd into the new repo folder
 3. Install all the npm dependencies

 ```